Salesforce Trigger Concepts

-The Components of a Trigger Triggers are a tool that let you easily automate if/then business processes through workflows.
+Triggers are a tool that lets you easily automate if/then business processes through workflows.
 Every workflow consists of rules and at least one action.
 You can configure immediate actions, set a timed delay, or offset delay based on a custom date field.

 The trigger identifies when the process should run.
 CTM offers two main types of triggers for your automation needs:

-Invokable (dependent on another trigger or voice menu)
+- Invocable (dependent on another trigger or voice menu)

 You can add as many rules as you want to each trigger or none at all.
 Each set of rules controls whether or not the trigger executes the associated actions in the workflow, if there are no rules the trigger will execute the actions.
-In each set of rules you can add filters to include or exclude activities.
-These filters can be based on almost any of the data available in the Call Log.
+In each set of rules, you can apply filters to include or exclude activities.
+These filters can be based on almost any type of data in the Activity Log.

 When the rules (criteria) evaluate to true on an activity, the trigger executes the associated workflows or waits to execute them at the scheduled time.

-Each scheduled workflow is executed at a specific point in time, such as 1 hour after the call is completed, 15 minutes after the FormReactor is completed, or a specific date based on a custom field.
+- Each scheduled workflow is executed at a specific point in time, such as 1 hour after the call is completed, 15 minutes after the FormReactor is completed, or a specific date based on a custom field.

 Regardless of when the workflow executes, here are some of the things you can do:

-Create records in Salesforce
+- Create records in Salesforce

-Update one or more related records in Salesforce
+- Update one or more related records in Salesforce

-Append a FormReactor as a task to the Lead or Contact record.
+- Append a FormReactor as a task to the Lead or Contact record.

 If you need additional functionality beyond what’s available through triggers and workflows, consider creating a lambda function to execute custom code.
 Then call the lambda function from the trigger.

-Build a Trigger Here’s a common use case:
+Here’s a common use case:

 If a FormReactor is filled out (trigger) and it’s after business hours (rules), then append the FormReactor as an open Task with a due date of ‘today’ (action).

-You expand this trigger to include more rules and workflows.
+You can expand this trigger to include more rules and workflows.
 If a FormReactor doesn’t meet the criteria above then add additional rules and workflows.
 The example above wouldn’t send anything to Salesforce if we don’t find a matching Lead or Contact.
 You’ll need to add an additional rule and workflow to create a new Lead and append the FormReactor as a Task.

-Reminder: CTM Triggers will only do exactly what you tell it to, how you tell it, and when you tell it.
+CTM Triggers will only do exactly what you tell it to, how you tell it, and when you tell it.
 If you want to update a task with the call status, you must set up the trigger to first find the task.
 We’ll also need to know when – are we updating at the start or after the call completes?
 If your trigger runs at the start of the call then the call status would be inserted as ‘In Progress’ but there may be a different outcome you’re looking to track such as ‘hang up’ or ‘completed’.

-Best Practices Build in a Test Environment If your CTM plan includes the Salesforce integration then you will have access to create an unlimited amount of sub accounts and it is recommended to create a sub account for testing purposes.
-Build and test your triggers in a new CTM sub account linked with a sandbox environment in Salesforce.
+If your CTM plan includes the Salesforce integration then you will have access to create an unlimited amount of Sub Accounts and it is recommended to create a Sub Account for testing purposes.
+Build and test your triggers in a new CTM Sub Account linked with a sandbox environment in Salesforce.
 You will be able to identify any issues without affecting your production data.

 As with all customizations in CTM and Salesforce, it’s important to test your work.
 Make sure that you test as many possibilities as you can think of.
 All calls have a beginning and an end, what happens in between can vary.